* This is a professional Version *

 The physical examination should include evaluation for nasal obstruction, tonsillar hypertrophy, and pharyngeal structure and identification of clinical features of hypothyroidism and acromegaly.

-The diagnosis is confirmed with polysomnography (see Testing), which includes continuous measurement of breathing effort by plethysmography, airflow at the nose and mouth using flow sensors, O 2 saturation by oximetry, sleep architecture by EEG, chin electromyography (looking for hypotonia), and electro-oculography to assess the occurrence of rapid eye movements.
+Polysomnography is best for confirming the diagnosis and quantifying the severity of OSA.
+Polysomnography includes continuous measurement of breathing effort by plethysmography, airflow at the nose and mouth using flow sensors, O 2 saturation by oximetry, sleep architecture by EEG, chin electromyography (looking for hypotonia), and electro-oculography to assess the occurrence of rapid eye movements.
 Polysomnography records and helps classify stages of sleep and the occurrence and duration of apneic and hypopneic periods.
 The patient is also observed by video, and ECG monitoring is used to determine whether arrhythmias occur in conjunction with the apneic episodes.
 Other variables evaluated include limb muscle activity (to assess nonrespiratory causes of sleep arousal, such as restless legs syndrome and periodic limb movements disorder) and body position (apnea may occur only in the supine position).

 Portable diagnostic tools are being used more often to diagnose OSA.
-Portable monitors can measure heart rate, pulse oximetry, effort, position, and nasal airflow to provide estimates of respiratory disturbances during self-reported sleep, thereby providing a value for AHI/RDI.
-Portable diagnostic tools are often used in combination with tools that calculate patients’ risk (the sensitivity and specificity of the test depend on pretest probability).
+Portable monitors can measure heart rate, pulse oximetry, effort, position, and nasal airflow to provide fair estimates of respiratory disturbances during self-reported sleep, thereby estimating AHI/RDI.
+Portable diagnostic tools are often used in combination with questionnaires (eg, STOPBang, Berlin Questionnaire) to calculate patients’ risk (the sensitivity and specificity of the test depend on pretest probability).
 When portable tools are used, coexisting sleep disorders (eg, restless legs syndrome) are not excluded.
-Follow-up polysomnography may still be needed.
+Follow-up polysomnography may still be needed to determine AHI/RDI values in the different stages of sleep and with changes in position, especially when surgery or therapy other than positive airway pressure is being considered.

 Measurement of thyroid-stimulating hormone can be done based on clinical suspicion.
 No other adjunctive testing (eg, upper airway imaging) has sufficient diagnostic accuracy to be recommended routinely.